 - In the same boiling water, blanch the spinach for 30 seconds.
 Prepare iced water in a large bowl and transfer the spinach to the iced water to stop cooking.

 - Squeeze out water from spinach as much as you can and add to one of the bowls with seasonings.
 Toss well with the sauce.

 - Thinly cut the green onions.
 Add the bean sprouts and green onion in the other bowl and toss well with the sauce.

 - Cut the carrot in half widthwise, about 2” (5 cm) length.
 Cut each piece into thin slices, and julienne the carrots.
 Cut the shiitake mushrooms into thin slices.

-- Combine all of the sauce ingredients in a small bowl and mix all together.
-Add 1-2 Tbsp. water until you achieve the consistency you like.
+- Combine all of the sauce ingredients in a small bowl and mix them all together.
+Add 1-2 Tbsp water until you achieve the consistency you like.

 - Place Bulgogi on top of the rice in a thin layer.
 Then put spinach, bean sprouts, carrot, and shiitake in a thin layer on top of the meat.

 - Add the fried egg and then steamed rice on top.
 Try to keep the square shape as you spread the rice evenly in a thin layer.

 - Bring left and right corners of nori sheet towards the center.
 Fold gently but tightly to wrap around the layers at the center.